UDBIOSFY - BSc (Hons) Biological Science (including foundation year)

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-This four year course includes a Foundation Year (level three) which introduces students to the fundamentals of science to enable them to study Biological Science at level four.
+This four-year course includes a Foundation Year (level three) which introduces students to the fundamentals of science to enable them to study Biochemistry at level four.
 It makes no assumptions about prior scientific study.
 Students will gain a solid grounding in biology, chemistry, biochemistry and mathematics relevant to these subject areas.
 Practical sessions in the Science Centre help students gain proficiency at experimental work, and are delivered within PR3001 (Scientific Studies).

-The course has been designed to produce graduates with extensive knowledge and understanding of the scientific basis of health and disease together with skills and competence in the associated technical and transferable skills.
+The BSc (Hons) Biological Science degree has been designed to produce graduates with extensive knowledge and understanding of the scientific basis of health and disease together with skills and competence in the associated technical and transferable skills with the capacity for independent, evidence-based critical thinking.
 Graduates will be equipped for employment in the medical and allied research institutes, health agency laboratories*, in bioanalytical medical genetics and forensic units, in the pharmaceutical industry, and in information services, health and safety and science education.
 The analytical, numerical and communication skills developed by Biological Science graduates are also in demand in non-science-based careers such as those in the financial services sector, marketing and company administration.

-The aims of the course are designed to consider the broad scope of Biological Science, its facts, theories, technologies and applications.
+The aims of the single honours Biological Science course are designed to consider the broad scope of Biological Science, its facts, theories, technologies and applications.
 We will provide students with the requisite subject knowledge, understanding, skills and competencies fit for pursuit of a medical bioscience career at the molecular level through to the higher levels of organisation and integration in health and disease.
 The course will develop understanding of the research interface, its impact and potential.
-We will enhance employability awareness, professional performance and transferable evaluative skills, problem solving skills and communication skills.
+We will enhance employability awareness, professional performance and transferable evaluative skills, problem-solving skills and communication skills.